What is a research paper abstract?

 - Why is this study important to your field or to the lay reader?

-- Why should someone read your entire essay?
+- Why should someone read your entire article?

-In summary, the first section of your abstract should include the importance of the research and its impact on related research fields or one the wider scientific domain.
+In summary, the first section of your abstract should include the importance of the research and its impact on related research fields or on the wider scientific domain.

-2) Explain the problem you are addressing.
-Stating the “problem” that your research addresses is the corollary to why your specific study is important and necessary.
+Stating the research problem that your study addresses is the corollary to why your specific study is important and necessary.
 For instance, even if the issue of “rabies in Brazilian squirrels” is important, what is the problem—the “missing piece of the puzzle”—that your study helps resolve?

 You can combine the problem with the motivation section, but from a perspective of organization and clarity, it is best to separate the two.
 Here are some precise questions to address: